ExpressionEngine/ExpressionEngine-User-Guide/source/getting_started/index.rst

 ExpressionEngine assumes that you are comfortable with basic HTML.
 If you aren't, we recommend `j-learning.org's basic HTML tutorial <http://www.j-learning.org/build_it/page/basic_html/>`_.

-If you have not installed ExpressionEngine yet, `please do so now </installation/installation>`_, making sure to choose "None - Empty Installation" for your Site Theme when prompted.
+If you have not installed ExpressionEngine yet, :doc:`please do so now </installation/installation>`, making sure to choose "None - Empty Installation" for your Site Theme when prompted.
 The other available theme, **Agile Records**, is a complete website for a ficticious music label and is simply a more complex and fully fleshed-out version of what we're going to build here.